Tattoos aren’t necessarily forever.

 You’ll want to keep the tattoo out of the sun for at least four weeks before your laser tattoo removal session.

-10. DO take Tylenol – DO NOT take aspirin or ibuprofen.
+10. Take Tylenol – DO NOT take aspirin or ibuprofen.

 Tylenol could help alleviate your discomfort if you take it before your session.
 It’s one of many ways we recommend making the procedure as close to painless as possible.